maxbeber/deep-water/README.md

 7. Ensemble predictions

 Train/Validation/Test splits:
-- training set: 489 images from Resic-45 dataset randomly transformed at each epoch using one of the techniques described in the section _Data Augmentation_
+- training set: 489 images from Resic-45 dataset randomly transformed at each epoch using one of the techniques described in the section _Data Augmentation_;
-- validation set: 211 images from Resic-45 dataset
+- validation set: 211 images from Resic-45 dataset;
-- test set: 359 images from Sentinel-2 dataset
+- test set: 359 images from Sentinel-2 dataset.

 Model performance using binary cross entropy as the loss function: